puppetlabs/puppet-docs/source/puppet/4.4/reference/lang_data_number.md

 Numbers are automatically converted to strings when interpolated into a string.
 The automatic conversion uses decimal (base 10) notation.

-If you need to convert numbers to non-decimal string representations, you can use [the `printf` function.](./function.html#printf)
+If you need to convert numbers to non-decimal string representations, you can use [the `sprintf` function.](./function.html#sprintf)

 ## Converting Strings to Numbers